08 Sep 2016

-For Greens (ISTP, ISFP), the desire to be outdoors overrides all other motivations to exercise.
-They prefer to be alone and are in tune to all the vivid details of the natural world.
+For Greens (ISTP, ISFP), the desire to outdoors override all other motivations to exercise.
+They prefer to be alone and are in tune with all the vivid details of the natural world.
 “Greens are great navigators,” Brue says.
 You won’t see them in gyms very often unless they’re working toward a specific goal, such as training for a mountain climb or backpacking trip.
 In doing her research, Brue met a few Greens who trained on a stairclimber while wearing a weighted backpack to more closely replicate their climbing experiences.

 Motivation: Greens should look for appealing outdoor challenges and keep time open in their schedules for adventure.
 Set a goal — say, a mountain peak or charity bike ride — put it on your calendar, and begin training for it.
 Consider joining a local outdoor club that takes regular trips in your region.

-Suggested Activities: Hiking, orienteering, backpacking, mountain or road cycling, kayaking, rock climbing, windsurfing.
+Suggested Activities: hiking, orienteering, backpacking, mountain or road cycling, kayaking, rock climbing, windsurfing.